heygum/FIT5046PainDiary/README.md

 ### Description

-A Android Kotlin Project which is record the pain as diary.
+An Android Kotlin Project which is to record the pains.

 Authication: Google Auth